schets/compacting_object_pool/README.md

 each loop iteration ony depends on the value of the bitmask and not on loads from a possibly uncached linked list of usable objects.

+On one microbenchmark, this shows a 2x performance improvement for a large data size, although shows a small penalty when all the data fits in the L1 cache.